espressif/esp-faq/docs/en/software-framework/peripherals.rst

 --------------

-Taken ESP-WROOM-S2 as the slave device and STM32 as MCU, is it possible to download through SPI interface?
+Taking ESP-WROOM-S2 as the slave device and STM32 as MCU, is it possible to download through SPI interface?
 ----------------------------------------------------------------------------------------------------------------------------------------------

   No, we use UART0 to download by default.
 You can also design OTA support yourself in firmware.

 --------------